 Victorian ghost stories reflect a golden age of the paranormal.
-The Victorian society devoured these tales of darkness and light.
+In fact, Victorian society loved spooky stories and devoured stories of darkness and light as quickly as they were published.
 The greatest ghost story of this age was penned by Charles Dickens.
 His tale, A Christmas Carol, remains one of the most retold Victorian ghost stories of all time.

 The White Lady

 The tale of the White Lady is found throughout the regions of Great Britain and the United States.
 It's said that sometime during the 1800s, the White Lady lost her children.
 Different versions claim it was due to a disaster, a murder or that the children simply disappeared.

 In all cases, she wandered the rest of her life in search of her children.
 In nearly all versions of this Victorian ghost story, she either died from a broken heart or committed suicide.
 After death, the White Lady continued her search in spirit form.
 She's reported to be kind to women and children, but vengeful towards men.

 The Bell Witch was one of the most famous Victorian ghost stories.
 This 1817 Tennessee folklore pre-dates the Victorian Era.

 The tale is so pervasive that several films have been made about the Bell family and their encounters with the witch.

 Every family member was affected, including the Bell children, who had various communications from the spirit.
 The property that the family owned continues to receive visitors to this day; all hoping to catch a glimpse of the Bell Witch.